 - Vlog-style videos with title cards and minor effects

 A-level videos have big budgets and make even bigger impressions.
-These videos are used to establish your brand’s identity and communicate a strong emotional message to your audience.
+These videos establish your brand’s identity and communicate a strong emotional message to your audience.

 Unless you’re a dedicated studio, you probably won’t be able to make an A-level video on your own.
 If you think your brand needs a video of this quality, consider hiring a professional team to help you out.